HamadJaved69/hamadjaved69/README.md

 <h3 align="center">👋 Hey, I'm Hamad Javed.</h3>

-<p align="center">I'm a Full Stack Developer 💻 .
-I'm working on Yii 2.0 and Angular and I also have work experience of Ionic, React, Laravel, and Node JS.
-I also have expertise in MySQL and MongoDB.
+<p align="center">I'm a Full Stack Developer 💻.
+I'm working on Yii 2.0 and Angular.
+I also have work experience of Ionic, React, Laravel, and Node JS.
+I have expertise in MySQL, MongoDB and Firebase.
 I love working on Latest Technologies 🔥 and learning new stuff.</p>

 <p align="center">
   <a href="https://hamadjaved69.github.io/">Website</a> •